diwakarindoria/CarND-LaneLines-P1/writeup_template.md

   4. Define the Hough transform parameters, get reason of interest masked image and apply Hough transformation with draw lines.
   5. Merge the original image with transformed image and get the final detected lined image.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by calculating slope and get average values of coordinate points.
-After change, this function gives flexibility in drawing lines due to many calculations for getting stable and accurate thick linings of the road lane lines.
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by calculating slope and make coordinates lists of left and right lanes.
+Using these lists, we are finding minimum Y and maximum Y cordinates for both of lanes.
+These min & max coordinates further used to calculate average X for both of lanes using polyfit function and slope calculated results.
+After get all the required data to draw lines, we are passing values to cv2.line function to draw lane lines.
+This changed draw_lines() function gives flexibility in drawing lines more stable and better than default one.

 Original Image:
 [![Original Image](test_images/solidWhiteCurve.jpg)](test_images/solidWhiteCurve.jpg)